Publications and research

 Pedagogy

 I have an active interest in statistical pedagogy, and in developing new ways to improve student learning, assess understanding of statistical concepts, and better teach the foundations of statistical reasoning.
 I help lead the Teaching Statistics Group at Carnegie Mellon University’s Department of Statistics & Data Science.
-I also edit the CMU Statistics & Data Science Data Repository, a collection of datasets curated for classroom use.
+I am an Associate Editor for the Journal of Statistics and Data Science Education and edit the CMU Statistics & Data Science Data Repository, a collection of datasets curated for classroom use.

 2. Reinhart, A., Evans, C., Luby, A., Orellana, J., Meyer, M., Wieczorek, J., Elliott, P., Burckhardt, P., & Nugent, R. (2022).
 Think-aloud interviews: A tool for exploring student statistical reasoning.
 Journal of Statistics and Data Science Education, 30(2), 100–113. doi:10.1080/26939169.2022.2063209. http://arxiv.org/abs/1911.00535